robsiegwart/pyBOM/README.md

 # python-BOM

 A Python program for flattening a layered bill-of-material (BOM) based on Excel files.
-Part quantities are combined and a minimum-required-package-to-buy amount is calculated, in addition to total costs.
+Part quantities are combined and a minimum-required-package-to-buy amount is calculated, in addition to extended costs.
 An ASCII hierarchy tree can also optionally be created.

 Output BOMs are placed in a subdirectory of your source folder called 'flattened' by default.
 Produced files in this folder include:
   - a full flat BOM (containing duplicate parts)